 Your students feel the exact same way and they need their yoga teachers to show up for them.
 Right now, they don’t get to directly feel the energy that you bring into the room.
 But they can look forward to the weekly video you share while you’re drinking tea.
 And they can feel lifted up by your words of support and insight.

-You can create a sense of community online that goes beyond your Zoom classes by posting more to social, sending online newsletters or writing blogs (or vlogs).
+You can create a sense of community online that goes beyond your Zoom classes by creating short videos, posting more to social, sending online newsletters or writing blogs.
 Doing so will help you remember your purpose and will boost your mood, too!

 We need each other right now.
 We need more stories from people who are willing to tell the truth and who are trying to put some good into the world.

 2. It can help you build a long-term, sustainable business

 If ever there was a time to change things up in your life and in your business, this is it.